vmpr0be/vmpr0be.github.io/content/post/hxp_orakel.md

 systick_enable();
 ```

-And then configures `UART0` for serial input (RX) and output (TX) so it can send and receive messages from the client:
+It then configures `UART0` for serial input (RX) and output (TX) so it can send and receive messages from the client:

 ```C
 uart_init(uart0, UART_BAUD_115200);